lcfyi/jssh/README.md

 The `description` should be a short, simple string, and the `help` property can be as long as you'd like.
 It is printed with `help [command]`.

 The `function` method takes the entire command as the argument, so if it depends on some value after the command (eg. `command [arguments]`), some additional processing has to be done to extract the arguments.

+Additional commands should be placed in `/src/plugins` to extend the functionality.
+Each command will have access to the parent props object through `this.parent` (ie. access terminal through `this.parent.terminal`).
+Don't forget to also add it as an entry into the `termprops.js` commands property.